codemilian/phpSOA/README.md

 Restful API: Simple API reusing internal services.

-Core: This is to host major components consider core functionality to our project
+Core: This is to host major components considered core functionality to our project

 Core\Entities: This will host all entities that our system uses to communicate.
 These entities are to be kept simple with limited functionality if any.